zr9/dropbox-sdk-php/ReadMe.md

 ### account-info.php

+A trivial example that calls the /account/info API endpoint.

 ```
 ./examples/account-info.php test.auth
 ```

-(You can generate "test.auth" using the "authorize.php" example script.)
+(You must first generate "test.auth" using the "authorize" example above.)

 ### web-file-browser.php

-A tiny web app that runs through the OAuth authorization flow and then uses Dropbox API calls to let the user browse their Dropbox files.
+A tiny web app that runs through the OAuth 2 authorization flow and then uses Dropbox API calls to let the user browse their Dropbox files.
 If you have PHP 5.4+, you can run it using PHP's built-in web server:

 ```
 cp test.app examples/web-file-browser.app